-What is arthritis?
+What is Arthritis in Pets?

 “In our bodies, we have bones, which are nice and strong, they help us move around and dance and play!
-Pets have bones, just like us and sometimes their bones aren’t as strong as they should be, we call this arthritis, this makes our pet’s bones bumpy and can ache or hurt them.
+Pets have bones just like us, and sometimes their bones aren’t as strong as they should be, we call this arthritis, this makes our pet’s bones bumpy and can ache or hurt them.

 Having sore bones, isn’t very fun at all and you might notice that your pet doesn’t want to play with you as much or jump around like they used too.
 This is okay, your pet still loves you very much, their bones just get sore very quickly and so they need a lot of time to rest to make them feel better, so they can play with you again when their bones improve!”